Engineering Consulting Contract: Everything You Need to Know

 In order to land a consulting job, engineers should be ready to prove their skills.
 Hiring managers commonly use tests or assessments to determine if the project is a good fit before they hire an engineer.
 The tests can be given during an interview or sent via a consulting firm.
-Tests help hiring managers make more confident decisions about the consultants they hire and helps engineers make sure their skills are current and at the right level.
+Tests help hiring managers make more confident decisions about the consultants they hire and help engineers make sure their skills are current and at the right level.

 The hiring process for consultants typically moves faster than the process for full-time, permanent employees.
 This is because many large companies have set processes for hiring consultants.